Marketing Budget for Real Estate Agents: Using your Money as a Tool

 - While self-reported financial preparedness has improved substantially over the past five years, a sizeable share of adults nonetheless says that they would struggle with a modest unexpected expense.

 - Four in 10 adults, if faced with an unexpected expense of $400, would either not be able to cover it or would cover it by selling something or borrowing money.
-This is an improvement from half of adults in 2013 being ill-prepared for such an expense.
+This is an improvement from half of the adults in 2013 being ill-prepared for such an expense.

 - Over one-fifth of adults are not able to pay all of their current month’s bills in full.